dama-lab/multi-atlas-segmentation/README.md

 This bash scripts is created for "Multi-atlas based automatic brain structural parcellation", mainly for mouse brain MRI.

 - This script achieve automatic brain MRI image segmentation with given __mouse brain MRI atlases__ - which is a set of pairs of template images along with their manually labells.
 Sample atlases can be downloadable from the Github respsitory [here](https://github.com/dancebean/mouse-brain-atlas).
-In theory, this script should also be capable of handelling for multi-atlas-based parcellation/segmentation for other type of images, specious or organs (e.g. CT, human, macaque, embryo, heart, etc), providing appropriate human-brain atlases are givien.
+For detailed description of the pipeline, please refer to the papers [[1]](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0086576) [[2]](https://www.frontiersin.org/articles/10.3389/fnins.2019.00011).
+Citation of the two papers are listed at the bottom of this page.
+The script is originally created to segment mouse brain MRI.
+It should be, in theory, also capable of handelling the multi-atlas-based parcellation/segmentation for other type of images, organs, or species (e.g. CT, heart, embryo, human, macaque,  etc), providing appropriate atlases are givien.

 **Installation**
 - Pre-requisite package installation: [NityReg](https://github.com/KCL-BMEIS/niftyreg/wiki), [NitySeg](https://github.com/KCL-BMEIS/NiftySeg), and [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) (FSL is optional, but recommended as it is used to generate QuickCheck figures which will make the inspection of the results much easier).